phalt/django-api-domains/docs/files.md

 ### Examples on this page

 In the examples below we imagine a service with two domains - one for books, and one for authors.
 The abstraction between books and authors is only present to demonstrate the concepts in the styleguide.
 You could argue that Books and Authors can live in one domain.
-In our example **we also assume a book can only have one author.** It's a strange world.
+In our example **we also assume that a book can only have one author.** It's a strange world.

 ## Models

-Models defines how a data model/ database table looks.
+_Models_ defines how a data model / database table looks.
 This is a Django convention that remains mostly unchanged.
 The key difference here is that you use _skinny models_.
 No complex functional logic should live here.

-In the past Django has recommended an [active record](https://docs.djangoproject.com/en/2.1/misc/design-philosophies/#models) style for it's models.
-In practice, we have found that this encourages developers to make `models.py` bloated and do too much - often binding the presentation and functional logic of a domain too tightly.
+In the past Django has recommended an [active record](https://docs.djangoproject.com/en/2.1/misc/design-philosophies/#models) style for its models.
+In practice, we have found that this encourages developers to bloat `models.py`, making it do too much and often binding the presentation and functional logic of a domain too tightly.
 This makes it very hard to have abstract presentations of the data in a domain.
 Putting all the logic in one place also makes it difficult to scale the number of developers working in this part of the codebase.
 See the [_"Which logic lives where?"_](/styleguide/#which-logic-lives-where) section for clarification.

 A models.py file can look like: